nguyendv/fullstackweb/class1/README.md

 Backend responds with a list of items

 ### Homework
-** Without editing index.html file **, update the javascript backend and frontend to display a list of todo lists, and for each list display its items.
+Update the javascript backend and frontend to display a list of todo lists, and for each list display its items.

 1. Modify the data.json to have multiple lists, such as:
 ```